jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_AddRevision/_docs/AddRevision.rst

 Summary
 *******

-The 'Add Revision' flow ia aimed at a QA process where one has the requirement to apply a revision to a model issued to other parties.
+The 'Add Revision' flow is aimed at a QA process where one has the requirement to apply a revision to a model issued to other parties.
 The revision information needs to be stored within the model, not just as part of the file name.
 This flow adds a revision to the model and then applies that revision to a nominated sheet which, in turn, is set as the start up view for the model.

 The revision information of that sheet can be used in other flows to append a revision to other exported  models (i.e. IFC or NavisWorks files)